 In February 2016, the FASB issued ASU No. 2016-02, Leases.
 This ASU requires management to recognize lease assets and lease liabilities for all leases.
 ASU No. 2016-02, retains a distinction between finance leases and operating leases.
 The classification criteria for distinguishing between finance leases and operating leases are substantially similar to the classification criteria for distinguishing between capital leases and operating leases in the previous lease guidance.
-The result of retaining a distinction between finance leases and operating leases is that under the lesse accounting model, the effect of leases in the statement of comprehensive income and the statement of cash flows is largely unchanged from previous U.S. GAAP.
+The result of retaining a distinction between finance leases and operating leases is that under the lessee accounting model, the effect of leases in the statement of comprehensive income and the statement of cash flows is largely unchanged from previous U.S. GAAP.
 The guidance in ASU No. 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 The Company applied the modified retrospective approach in adopting this standard.
-The modified retrospective approach includes a number of optional practical expedients that the Company elected to apply; primarily the identification and classification of leases that commenced before the effective date, initial direct costs for leases is modified, except that lessees are required to recognize a right-of-use asset and a lease liability for all operating leases at each reporting date based on the present value of the remaining minimum rental payments that were tracked and disclosed under previous GAAP.
+The modified retrospective approach includes a number of optional practical expedients that the Company elected to apply; primarily the identification and classification of leases that commenced before the effective date, initial direct costs for leases that commenced before the effective date, and the ability to use hindsight in evaluating lessee options to extend or terminate a lease or to purchase the underlying asset.
+As part of this adoption, the Company will, in effect, continue to account for leases that commence before the effective date arequired to recognize a right-of-use asset and a lease liability for all operating leases at each reporting date based on the present value of the remaining minimum rental payments that were tracked and disclosed under previous GAAP.
 This adoption of this standard on January 1, 2019, resulted in the Company recognizing a right-to-use asset and lease liability of approximately \$35,000.
-The Company elected to not recognize any right-to-use assets or liabilities for leases.
-Lease costs are recognized straight-line over the term of the lease.
-The adoption of this standard did not impact retained earning minimum.
+The Company elected to not recognize any right-to-use assets or liabilities for leases that are twelve months or less.
+Lease c